Families of those with Addictions

 Are you or someone you love struggling with a video gaming addiction?

 You may be tired of fighting with your child or spouse over the time they are spending playing video games or engaging in other online activities.
 Maybe you are finding that you prioritize gaming over other life interests or daily activities.
 Your gaming habits are causing problems with school, work, relationships, or other social functioning.
 Your sleep may be suffering due to gaming habits as well.

 These are signs that you or someone you love has a possible gaming addiction.
 In 2018 the World Health Organization (WHO) for the first time recognized “gaming disorder”.
 I have experience treating gaming addictions with both adolescents and adults.
 I can help you find balance again by boundary setting, gaining healthy coping skills, and addressing any relational and social issues that have resulted from use.

-You may be struggling with difficulty controlling sexual thoughts or behaviors and don’t know where to turn for help.
+You may be struggling with turning to food, alcohol, sexual behaviors, or other unwanted means to cope with stress.
 These behaviors are interfering with your personal and social life.
-You feel guilt or shame about your sexual behaviors.
-Sexual issues can be difficult and confusing to understand and navigate.
+You may feel guilt or shame about these behaviors.

-If you are a woman who is struggling with sexual behaviors you don't have to keep suffering.
-I can help you identify and set boundaries for yourself in regard to your sexual behaviors.
-We can work together to address the underlying emotions and thoughts that perpetuate your struggles.
-Many who engage in sexually compulsive behaviors have histories of trauma.
-I am able to utilize multiple treatment modalities to help you address your past so you can enjoy your future.
+If you are a woman who is struggling with compulsive behaviors you don't have to keep suffering.
+I can help you identify and set boundaries for yourself in regard to your struggles.
+We can work together to address the underlying emotions and thoughts that perpetuate your behaviors.
+There may be underlying anxiety, depression, or trauma that needs to addressed in order to heal.
+I will provide you coping skills to replace the unwanted behaviors so you no longer feel trapped by them.